jax-ml/jax/README.md

 into XLA-optimized kernels using a one-function API, [`jit`](#compilation-with-jit).
 Compilation and automatic differentiation can be composed arbitrarily, so you can express sophisticated algorithms and get maximal performance without leaving Python.
+You can even program multiple GPUs or TPU cores at once using [`pmap`](#spmd-programming-with-pmap), and differentiate through the whole thing.

 Dig a little deeper, and you'll see that JAX is really an extensible system for [composable function transformations](#transformations).
 Both